WesternFriend/westernfriend.org/CONTENT_MIGRATION.md

 3. Click "search"
 4. Click "Actions" -> "Export Contacts
 5. Click "Select fields for export"
-6. Choose "Organization - primary fields"
+6. Choose "Organization export (mailing and worship)"
 7. Click "Continue"
 8. Click "Download File"
+9. Open the CSV in LibreOffice and save it to fix the unicode issues with column names

 Import the contacts with the following command.